The UN Hears the Benefits of Refurb

-One report we found particularly insightful was written by two academics from Rochester Institute of Technology, which is coincidentally close to the Techbuyer Minnesota office.
+One report we found particularly insightful was written by two academics from Rochester Institute of Technology.
 Entitled “Redefining Value: The Manufacturing Revolution”, the summary for policymakers covered the range of “value retention” processes, namely remanufacturing, (comprehensive) refurbishment, repair and direct reuse.
 Of particular interest to us were some of the quantitative values given to the benefits of quality refurbishment and remanufacture for the environment and the economy.

 Some of the findings of the report were not new to us.
 For example, the cost savings of 15%-80% compared to new product are standard to us and our customers, and we frequently deliver on deals that are at the high end of this saving.
 We also knew that quality refurbishment results in dramatically lower production waste (80% to 95% less) than original manufacturing.
 However, the report also contained some key figures on the environmental benefits of reuse that were new and interesting to us.
 These include:

 - Remanufacturing and comprehensive refurbishment help to reduce greenhouse gas emissions by 79% - 99% in appropriate sectors